Rye-lxy/group-filter/README.md

 # group-filter
-A tool to filter out specific region in dnarrange output MAF file
+A tool to filter out specific regions in dnarrange output MAF file.